 Pages 7 to 20 are an appropriate introduction for all students.
 Since the examples are progressive, you can decide how far your students should go.
-Each theme in the tutorial gives direction to possible solutions and several of the pages can also be used as worksheets.
+Each theme in the tutorial gives direction to possible solutions, and several of the pages can also be used as worksheets.
 Ideas should be transferred from one section to another and extended to provide a complete solution.

-It might also be useful to refer to the Student's Activities available on the web site.
-These activities are a pupil based text to support parts of the Flowol tutorial and also the extra Primary and Secondary Mimic Discs.
+It might also be useful to refer to the Student's Activities.
+These activities are a pupil based text to support parts of the Flowol tutorial.
 The controllable tasks are progressive, similar to those in the tutorial, but focus more on the problem solving aspects of the examples rather than acquiring the skills to use the software.